 \subsection{Comparison with State-of-the-Art Methods}

-In this section, we present a comparison with state-of-the-art methods (e.g., NAM \cite{tan2024harnessing} and HAM \cite{jiang2025modeling}) on three public benchmark datasets.
-Based on the backbone type, we categorize the baselines into two groups, as shown in Table~\ref{tab:sota-cuhk}, Table~\ref{tab:sota-rstp}, and Table~\ref{tab:sota-icfg}: those employing VL-Backbones w/o ReID-domain pre-training and with ReID-domain pre-training.
-Furthermore, according to whether local features are utilized during inference, the baselines are further divided into local matching methods and global matching methods (denoted as ``L" and ``G" in the ``Type" column, respectively).
-Note that the baseline model in Table~\ref{tab:sota-cuhk}, Table~\ref{tab:sota-rstp} and Table~\ref{tab:sota-icfg} is denoted as IRRA$^R$, which represents the performance of our reimplementation of the IRRA model.
-CLIP refers to the CLIP-ViT-B/16 model fine-tuned with the InfoNCE loss \cite{oord2018representation}.
+In this subsection, we provide a comparison with current state-of-the-art methods (e.g., NAM \cite{tan2024harnessing} and HAM \cite{jiang2025modeling}) on three public benchmark datasets.
+The methods are grouped into two types according to their underlying network architecture, as listed in Table~\ref{tab:sota-cuhk}, Table~\ref{tab:sota-rstp}, and Table~\ref{tab:sota-icfg}: those using VL-Backbones without ReID-domain pre-training and those incorporating ReID-domain pre-training.
+Furthermore, according to whether local features are utilized during inference, the baselines are further classified into local and global matching methods (denoted as ``L"'' and ``G'' in the ``Type'' column, respectively).
+It should be noted that the baseline model presented in Table~\ref{tab:sota-cuhk}, Table~\ref{tab:sota-rstp}, and Table~\ref{tab:sota-icfg} is referred to as IRRA$^R$, which represents the performance of our reimplementation of the IRRA model.
+CLIP means the ViT-B/16 architecture after fine-tuning under the InfoNCE loss \cite{oord2018representation}.

-{\bfseries Performance Comparisons on CUHK-PEDES.} We evaluate FMFA on the widely used CUHK-PEDES benchmark, as shown in Table~\ref{tab:sota-cuhk}.
-When using the VL-Backbones without ReID-domain pre-training, FMFA outperforms all state-of-the-art global matching methods with 74.16\% Rank-1 accuracy and 66.66\% mAP, and further exceeds IRRA by 0.74\% and 0.41\% in Rank-5 and Rank-10, respectively.
+{\bfseries Evaluation Results on CUHK-PEDES} We measure the performance of FMFA on the CUHK-PEDES dataset, as presented in Table~\ref{tab:sota-cuhk}.
+When using the VL-Backbones without ReID-domain pre-training, FMFA achieves superior performance over advanced global matching methods, attaining 74.16\% Rank-1 and 66.66\% mAP, while surpassing IRRA by 0.74\% in Rank-5 and 0.41\% in Rank-10.
 When adopting the VL-Backbones with ReID-domain pre-training, FMFA maintains its superiority, and achieves Rank-5 accuracy exceeding 95\% with the HAM-based backbone.
 Notably, FMFA with NAM-based backbone attains 91.33\% in Rank-5, outperforming IRRA with the HAM-based backbone by 0.13\%.